omers9293/sep11-freedom-project/blog/entry05.md

             alert("Hint: Try " + hintCountry);
         }
 ```
-The user will get the hint in the form
+The user will get the hint in the form of an alert and it will be trigerred once the user clicks on the butto next to the text-box.
+Something that I could work on for the Beyond MVP could be to see if I can make

 **explain here***
 ```js